YolandaCooper2505626/sol./README.md

 Added new feature for better user experience
 Improved performance optimization - build 632
-Added new feature for better user experience - build 398
+Added new feature for better user experience - build 398 Added new feature for better user experience - v4.2.4